augchan42/augchan42.github.io/_posts/2024-06-08-Integrating Shadcn.md

 I wanted to make a blog post talking about my experience integrating with shadcn.
 Here's what I ran into.

+## Project Preparation

+Before diving into the integration, you need to prepare your project by following the instructions provided in the shadcn documentation: [https://ui.shadcn.com/docs/installation/next](https://ui.shadcn.com/docs/installation/next)

 ## Opinionated Styling

 The shadcn example at [https://ui.shadcn.com/](https://ui.shadcn.com/) is opinionated in that it assumes a dark theme with New York styling.
 That means your root layout needs to use the theme provider, and with my website colors defaulting to a black background, I needed to use the dark theme for the components to appear properly.